New Jersey DWI Attorney Evan Levow has Successfully Defended Thousands of DWI Cases Throughout the State.

 We are trained and qualified in field sobriety testing by the same government organization that trains the police, the National Highway Traffic Safety Administration.
 We are going to know if something was done improperly with your field sobriety testing.
 That may be one way to weaken the state's case against you.
 All of our lawyers are certified in the operation and maintenance of the breath testing machine currently used in New Jersey, the Draeger Alcotest® 7110.
 We have advanced training in breath and blood testing, and will thoroughly evaluate your case to determine your best defense.
 Clients don't hire us to hold their hands and plead them guilty - clients hire us to aggressively fight the charges against them and to give them the best possible advice on how to proceed in their situation.
 There are many challenges that can be made to a NJ DWI charge.
 Please call us today for a free case evaluation and to discuss your case.

 Field Sobriety Testing Qualifications

-All four of the New Jersey DWI lawyers at Levow DWI Law are trained and qualified in field sobriety testing by the same agency that trains the police, the National Highway Traffic Safety Administration.
+All three of the New Jersey DWI lawyers at Levow DWI Law are trained and qualified in field sobriety testing by the same agency that trains the police, the National Highway Traffic Safety Administration.
 Additionally, Evan Levow is one of only five attorneys in the state, certified as an instructor in field sobriety testing, which means he is qualified to teach the police how to administer the field exercises you took road-side.
 The reason we underwent this training is to know the “testing” as well as or better than the officers.
 This way, we can analyze the exercises you performed, and determine whether the officer administered the testing correctly.
 If not, the reliability and validity of the testing is compromised.
 This may be one way to weaken the state’s case against you.